chris-lovejoy/site/_posts/51 Stats ML /2020-10-31-correlation-causation.md

 When moving beyond associational inference, he considers two main types: **interventional causal inference** and **counterfactual causal inference.**

-**_Interventional causal inference_** asks “what would happen to B if I set A at value X?”
+**_Interventional causal inference_** asks "what would happen to B if I set A at value X?"
 If setting the value of A higher leads to a higher value of B (without confounders), we say the relationship is causal.

 **_Counterfactual causal inference_** is a little trickier.
-We ask “Given that A was value X and this led B to equal Y, what would have happened if it A had actually been a higher value?” (ie. it asks this _after_ the event has already happened).
+We ask "Given that A was value X and this led B to equal Y, what would have happened if it A had actually been a higher value?" (ie. it asks this _after_ the event has already happened).
 If A having been different would have led to a different value of B, we say the relationship is causal.

 If interested in understanding these distinctions, check out the following resources: